choudharyus/week2-monday3/readme.md

 // NOTE: When accessing properties whose keys have a "-" or space in them, you must use bracket notation. console.log( car['tire-type'] )

+// NOTE: When accessing properties with a variable, you must also use bracket notation function(carProp) {
+  car[carProp]
+}
 ```
+Dot notation is much more common than bracket notation.
+Why might that be?

 #### Update